 If the above questions were truly easy, congratulate yourself on your genuine expertise.
-If they simply seemed easy, then this information that follows is for you.
-In fact, answering the above without understanding the overall quality assurance role in DO-178C and DO-254 is like understanding Fourier transforms without first understanding The Calculus: impossible for mere mortals …
+If they weren’t so easy, then the information that follows is for you.
+In fact, answering the above without understanding the overall quality assurance role in DO-178C and DO-254 is trying to understand Fourier transforms without first understanding calculus: impossible for mere mortals.

 To succinctly summarize, DO-200B provides guidance for the following aeronautical aspects:

 - Minimum standards and guidance for processing aeronautical data

 - Aeronautical Data defined as data used for navigation, flight planning, terrain awareness, flight simulators, etc.

 - Criteria for developing, changing, and supporting aeronautical data

 - Ultimately providing the user with assurance of data quality